 Water Safety for dogs – possible illnesses

-Blue-green algae are one of the more common and most dangerous water-related illnesses that you will come across.
+Blue-green algae are one of the most common and dangerous water-related illnesses you will encounter.

 It generally appears in ponds, lakes and streams that are either very slow-moving or still.
 This should be avoided as it is harmful to dogs and can be harmful to humans#